-Professor Magliozzi brings over twenty years of experience teaching, and developing curricula and competency models in both attorney professional development and legal education.
-Before joining the Law School, She was a Senior Manager of Attorney Training and Development at Holland & Knight LLP and the former firm-wide Professional Development Manager for Heller Ehrman LLP.
+Dean Magliozzi brings over twenty –five years of experience teaching critical lawyering skills, and developing curricula and competency models for both attorney professional development and legal education.
+Before joining the Law School, she was a former Senior Manager of Attorney Training and Development at several AmLaw100 firms.
 She also taught legal writing, research and advocacy at Hastings College of Law and was the Director of Law Studies at Saint Mary’s College of California.

 J.D., Suffolk University School of Law